 Food waste is an urgent environmental and social issue.
-We have committed to reduce absolute operational food waste by 20% by 2025, and halve it by 2030 (relative to 2017 baseline), in line with the Courtauld 2030 and UN SDG Champions 12.3 commitments.
+We have committed to reduce food waste by 20% by 2025, and halve it by 2030 (relative to 2017 baseline), in line with the Courtauld 2030 and UN SDG Champions 12.3 commitments.
 This goal has vital importance to reduce the environmental impact of wasted food, and to help alleviate food poverty.

 To achieve these commitments we are working hard to prevent waste in our operations where possible, and when waste does happen, to ensure we have partnerships to distribute surplus food to charities.
 We also work with our suppliers to minimise waste and we support a range of industry initiatives.

 We support WRAP’s UK Food Waste Reduction Roadmap, an industry-wide programme that guides businesses to target, measure and act upon food waste.
-It aims to achieve a 50% absolute reduction in food waste in the UK by 2030.
+It aims to achieve a 50% reduction in food waste in the UK by 2030.

 • We have reduced our wastage intensity by 67.22% since 2017, when we first published our data (please see our full reporting methodology for years pertaining to 2017-2021 here, 2022 here and 2023 here).